College Admissions Essays

 In a way, it’s like showing a photograph or picture along with the information.

 Anecdotes create pictures—or a small snippet of video—using words.
 The writer wants you to see their point for yourself, rather than explain it to you.

 That’s why it’s important to include details to help the reader see what’s happening.

 What do you hear (does someone say something?)?

 In the anecdote above, the writer shows you how she or he is creative with the example of making the mobile out of a stick.
 Note that the writer does not start by explaining or telling you that she or he is creative.
 The explanation can come later.

 What introduction would grab your attention better in an essay?

-1. (Explaining) I am a very creative person, and I always use my imagination to make cool things.
+1. (Telling or Explaining) I am a very creative person, and I always use my imagination to make cool things.
 Sometimes I collect found objects, such as sticks and old trinkets, and turn them into mobiles.
 My sisters think they are strange, but to me they are art.